Your Summer Bucket List for Kalamazoo

 From traditional slides and swings to pickleball courts, sand volleyball and disc golf, our green spaces are fantastic gathering spots for families.

-9 • For less steady walkers, we recommend rubber turfed playgrounds.
+10 • For less steady walkers, we recommend rubber-turfed playgrounds.
 This one at Texas Drive Park was added in 2021.
-They are also working on a splash pad here! – 6630 Texas Drive Park Trl, Kalamazoo MI 49009
+They also opened a new splash pad here in 2023! – 6630 Texas Drive Park Trl, Kalamazoo MI 49009

 11 • Ramona Park in Portage offers double your fun with both a beach AND play structures.
 This playground also offers a rare feature: SHADE. – 8600 S Sprinkle Rd, Portage MI 49002